wotakumoe/wotaku/docs/glossary/audio.md

 ## Bit Depth

 Bit depth indicates how many levels are used during quantization.
-Bit depth, also known as the number of levels, is defined by **2<sup>levels of bit depth</sup>**.
+Bit depth, also known as the number of levels, is defined by a power of **2<sup>levels of bit depth</sup>**.
 - 8bit :mdi-arrow-right-thin: 256 levels
 - 16bit :mdi-arrow-right-thin: 65,536 levels
 - 24bit :mdi-arrow-right-thin: 16,777,216 levels

-The increase of levels is exponential.
-The higher the level number, the closer the amplitude matching between analog and digital signals and the lower the noise level.
+The increase in levels is exponential.
+The higher the level number, the closer the amplitude matching between analog and digital signals and the lower the amplitude of the resulting quantization noise.

-Just increasing the bit depth blindly is counter-intuitive.
-Increasing the bit depth from 16 to 24bit the difference is barely audible but the file size increases a lot.
+Increasing the bit depth blindly is counter-intuitive.
+For example, increasing the bit depth from 16 to 24 bits produces a barely perceivable enhancement.
+The file size, however, becomes much larger with the increase in depth.

 ::: details Dynamic Range